developer-rahul-mandal/WHOIS-CHECKER-BOT/README.md

-# 🌐 WHOIS Checker Bot
+# 🌐 WHOIS Checker Bot (currently not woring we will it update soon)

 A powerful **Telegram bot** that allows you to instantly check WHOIS information for any domain name — just by sending the domain to the bot.
 It fetches complete WHOIS data, including registrar, registrant, IP addresses, and more.